What happens if Nikki Haley drops out of the presidential race?

 “Those include Virginia, Texas, Maine, Massachusetts, Minnesota, North Carolina and Vermont, all with favourable demographics.”

-Ms Haley has already begun laying the groundwork for that all-important date by campaigning in California and Texas, two of the biggest states in the union, while her post-South Carolina travel schedule will see her make 11 separate stops in seven days across Michigan, Minnesota, Colorado, Utah, Virginia, Washington DC, North Carolina and Massachusetts, her itinerary also including at least 10 high-dollar private fundraising events.

-Should she ultimately decide that she has no path to victory after all and step aside, however, this is what would happen.
+Should Ms Haley ultimately decide that she has no path to victory after all and step aside, however, this is what would happen:

 Mr Trump would find himself the Republican Party’s unofficial nominee-presumptive as both the front-runner with the most delegates and the last candidate standing.